 Cost per Lead = Cost of Generating Leads / Total Leads Acquired

-The Cost per Lead metric also provides important data to use in your return on marketing investment calculation.
+The Cost per Lead metric also provides important data to use in your return on marketing investment calculation and Click to Lead Rate formula.
 In fact, each stage of the purchase funnel should have similar metrics associated with it, such as cost per visitor and cost per win.
 Likewise, these metrics can be used to monitor individual campaigns such as AdWords, banner ads, or social ads, or the sum of your marketing efforts.

 Cost per Lead Example

 Consider your company spent $1,000 on your pay-per-click (PPC) campaign and 10 users convert to leads: